OpenNebula/website/content/software/installation_process/build_from_source_code/sunstone_dev.md

 ### Information Tabs

 The detailed view of a resource is structured in a tab-like layout.
 Tabs are defined in the `index.js` file of each resource’s folder `src/client/components/Tabs/<resource>`.
-E.g.: The VM Templates tabs are located in `src/client/components/Tabs/VmTemplate/index.js`.
+For example, the VM Templates tabs are located in `src/client/components/Tabs/VmTemplate/index.js`.

 Each entry in the `info-tabs` represents a tab and they all have two attributes, except for the `info` tab:

 - `enabled`: defines if the tab is visible.
 - `actions`: contains the allowed actions in the tab.
 The utility function to get the available actions for a tab is located at `src/client/models/Helper.js`.

-The `info` tab is special because it contains panels sections.
+The `info` tab is special because it contains panel sections.
 Each panel section is an attribute group that can include actions itself.

 Attribute groups can be separated into four panels:

-- Information: Main attributes and details for the resource.
+- Information: main attributes and details for the resource.
-- Permissions: associated permissions for the owner, the users in her group, and others.
+- Permissions: associated permissions for the owner, the users in their group, and others.
 - Ownership: user and group to which it belongs.
 - Attributes (not always displayed): these panels are separate because they have information about each hypervisor and monitoring.